brianamarie/lab-starter/responses/01_first-response.md

 ### :keyboard: Activity: Specific description

-1. Step 1 in short sentence
+1. Do the thing with the markdown.
 2. Step 2 in short sentence
 3. Step 3 in short sentence